 4: Bride and Groom Packing

 As the day gets closer, you will have EVERYTHING spinning around your head.
-A few weeks out start writing your lists of what you need to pack (for both the wedding day as well as the day after and the day before if applicable) – small things can easily get missed and it isn’t always easy to find replacements on the big day (like earrings, hair accessories, underwear that works with the dress.…)
+A few weeks out, start writing your lists of what you need to pack (for both the wedding day and the day after and the day before if applicable) – small things can easily get missed.
+It isn’t always easy to find replacements on the big day (like earrings, hair accessories, underwear that works with the dress.…)

 5: Skin Preparation – Does and Dont’s

-1 month prior to your wedding, stop experimenting with skincare products.
-Avoid that last-minute facial from a salon close to your venue that you have never been to before or that face pack you have never tried which you are saving for a special occasion – it will be too late to rectify an allergic reaction should you have one.
-Stick to your usual wipes and face cream and ensure you have had a makeup trial so you know your skin will not react to the products the make-up artist uses.
+One month before your wedding, stop experimenting with skincare products.
+Avoid that last-minute facial from a salon close to your venue that you have never been to before or that face pack you have never tried, which you are saving for a special occasion – it will be too late to rectify an allergic reaction should you have one.
+Stick to your usual wipes and face cream and ensure you have had a makeup trial, so you know your skin will not react to the products the make-up artist uses.

 6: Florist Heartbreak

-Flowers can be a very big part of your day as they really do tie in themes.
+Flowers can be a considerable part of your day as they do tie in themes.
 However, what you have in your head and on your Pinterest boards versus what your florist thinks you want can be two different ideas.
-When you decide on a florist, check their work and really go into the flowers you would like.
-Don’t be scared to ask for each flower they are thinking of using – they would much rather know they are living up to your expectations than have a crying bride when she sees her bouquet for the first time.
-And if you find your perfect bouquet, ask them to copy it – nothing wrong with Pinterest Inspo (just make sure they are flowers which are in season!)
+When you decide on a florist, check their work and go into the flowers you would like.
+Don’t be scared to ask for each flower they are thinking of using – they would much rather know they live up to your expectations than have a crying bride when she sees her bouquet for the first time.
+And if you find your perfect bouquet, ask them to copy it – nothing wrong with Pinterest Inspo (make sure they are flowers that are in season!)

 7: Hidden Supplier Charges

 At the early stages of planning a wedding, it is not unusual to decide which supplier you would like for your big day.
-However, once you have decided on a venue, check with them to see if they have a ‘Preferred Supplier List’ and if they allow external suppliers in.
-Some venues are very strict and you can only work with people from their PSL.
-If this is the case, there is usually a commission you have to pay to the venue for each supplier outside of the PSL which can add up pretty quickly.
-And as we all know, weddings are not the cheapest and you do not want a final bill after your wedding day has finished…..
+However, once you have decided on a venue, check with them to see if they have a ‘Preferred Supplier List’ and allow external suppliers into the venue.
+Some venues are very strict, and you can only work with people from their PSL.
+If this is the case, there is usually a commission you have to pay to the venue for each supplier outside of the PSL, which can add up pretty quickly.
+And as we all know, weddings are not the cheapest, and you do not want a final bill after your wedding day has finished.

 8: Popping Bubbles, Blowing Budgets

 Open bars or set bar tabs are a great way to get your wedding party started.
-However, they can take a huge chunk out of your wedding budget.
-If you do opt for an open bar, ensure you discuss with the venue/supplier the limit for the day, any restrictions (ie no doubles/bottles of wine/shots can be added to the tab) and give them a person who is in charge (someone other than yourselves) so you can relax and enjoy that bar tab you are paying for.
+However, they can take a massive chunk out of your wedding budget.
+If you do opt for an open bar, ensure you discuss with the venue the limit for the day.
 If you are working to a tighter budget, giving all your guests a drink token during the wedding reception can be a lovely gesture (you can get personalised tokens that hang around a wine glass with cute poems on as an example).

 9: Cancellation Policies

 Cancellation policies are a very ‘admin heavy’ aspect of wedding planning.
-If do you have an event manager or events company managing your wedding, this is something they would manage and deal with (a great relief for all couples and something that is definitely worth the investment)
+If you do have an event manager or an events company managing your wedding; this is something they would take care of (a great relief for all couples and something that is definitely worth the investment)

 10: Camera Shy?

 Now, I think couples either love or hate being in front of the camera.
-If you are like me and hate staged photos, this can be a real stress on the lead up to your wedding day and quite a burden when actually it should be the least of your issues.
+If you are like me and hate staged photos, this can be natural stress in the lead up to your wedding day and quite a burden when it should be the least of your issues.
 There are many ways to ensure you are ready to be in front of the camera.
 Some include;

 - Let your photographer know of your anxiety – the more they are aware, the more they can do on your big day to eliminate any fear.

-- Have an engagement photoshoot – this may seem cheesy but it is a great way to understand how your photographer works and build up that relationship and friendship with them.
-Remember they will be sharing the most important day of your life with you so them being a friendly face will definitely help.
+- Have an engagement photoshoot – this may seem cheesy, but it is a great way to understand how your photographer works and build up that relationship and friendship with them.
+Remember they will be sharing the most important day of your life with you, so being a friendly face will help.

 - Send photo ideas – have a look at other wedding day photos and agree as a couple what you would like as memories.
 Have photos you would like to treasure forever, not ones you hide away and cringe at each time you see them!

-- Set a time expectation – I wanted to spend as much time with my guests as possible so I ensured the ‘formal’ photos were done in a timely manner and quickly so everyone could relax and enjoy our wedding ‘party’
+- Set a time expectation – I wanted to spend as much time with my guests as possible, so I ensured my photographer, Jeff, did the ‘formal’ photos promptly and quickly so everyone could relax and enjoy our wedding ‘party.’